silvest/HEPfit/Packaging/etc/README.md

 Installation:
 -------------
-See the INSTALL file for installation instructions.
+See the INSTALL.md file for installation instructions.

 Support:
 --------